oracle/truffleruby/doc/user/options.md

 TruffleRuby needs to know where to locate files such as the standard library.
 These are stored in the TruffleRuby home directory.

-The search priority for finding Ruby home is:

-* The home that the Truffle framework reports.
+The Ruby home is always the one that the Truffle framework reports.
-* The parent of the directory containing the Ruby launcher executable.

-Each path is tried until one is found that appears to be a correct home location.
-If none appears to be correct a warning will be given but the program will continue and you will not be able to require standard libraries.
+If the Ruby home appears to not be correct or is unset a warning will be given but the program will continue and you will not be able to require standard libraries.
 You can tell TruffleRuby not to try to find a home at all using the `no-home-provided` option.